 Probably first out of the blocks were, unsurprisingly to me, the Saudis.
 Two of the Kingdom’s telcos put out adverts promoting the craze, which isn’t surprising considering that you need a mobile and a data connection to play the game.

-The craze and people’s reaction to it in the region has been picked up by local media.
-Reports have circulated that people have ventured into all sorts of places as part of the game.
-Two cartoons below best sum up that sentiment.
+Local media have picked up the craze and people’s reaction to it in the region.
+Reports have circulated that people have ventured into all sorts of places as part of the game—two cartoons below best sum up that sentiment.

 The craze hasn’t been without controversy.
-According to Gulf News, Al Azhar, Egypt’s top Islamic institution, has condemned the craze about Pokemon Go as “harmful mania”.
+According to Gulf News, Al Azhar, Egypt’s top Islamic institution, has condemned the craze about Pokemon Go as “harmful mania.”
 “If such a game can deceive youngsters, I do not know where the minds of adults have gone.
-They can be hit by a car while being busy searching for Pokemon,” said Al-Azhar’s Deputy Abbas Shuman, according to Gulf News.
-Al Arabiya reported that Egyptian cabinet spokesman Hossam al-Qawish said that an investigation into the game’s dangers was taking place.
-The spokesman added that the government was also considering new regulations to be imposed on online games to limit possible threats to national security.
+According to Gulf News, they can be hit by a car while being busy searching for Pokemon,” said Al-Azhar’s Deputy Abbas Shuman.
+Al Arabiya reported that Egyptian cabinet spokesman Hossam al-Qawish said an investigation into the game’s dangers was taking place.
+The spokesman added that the government was also considering new regulations to impose online games to limit possible threats to national security.

-There’s no doubt that the Pokemon craze will continue for some time to come, and will only become more intense/insane when the app is officially launched in the Middle East.
-Pokemon advertising has been used smartly to get a younger audience to engage with traditional organizations such as museums andpromote small businesses.
-Let’s hope that marketers here are just as savvy, whilst being aware of local sensitivities.
-If you’re not already doing it, get ready to go catch some Pokemon adverts in your vicinity soon!
+There’s no doubt that the Pokemon craze will continue for some time to come and will only become more intense/insane when the app is officially launched in the Middle East.
+Pokemon advertising has been used smartly to get a younger audience to engage with traditional organizations such as museums and promote small businesses.
+Let’s hope that marketers here are just as savvy whilst being aware of local sensitivities.
+If you’re not already doing it, get ready to catch some Pokemon adverts in your vicinity soon!